-A brief write up about some of my observations about this misunderstood and mostly forgotten town, just north of Bakersfield.
+This article is a brief write-up of some of my observations about this misunderstood and mostly forgotten town that's located just north of Bakersfield.

 Please see the links near the end for more information, and be sure to check out the Oildale Royals music video.
 I came across it quite by accident and was pleasantly surprised.

 California's Central Valley

 If you happen to be driving along California's Highway 99 and are headed south from Sacramento on your way to Los Angeles, you will find yourself passing several cities that start with the letter M: Manteca, Modesto, Merced, Madera.
-You may find yourself wondering if there was a fascination with the 13th letter of the alphabet in a state that has managed to become the seventh largest economy in the world, one that could probably become a country, self efficient, with enough food and supplies to survive on its own for several generations.
+You may find yourself wondering if there was a fascination with the 13th letter of the alphabet in a state that has managed to become the seventh largest economy in the world, one that could probably become a country, self-sufficient, with enough food and supplies to survive on its own for several generations.

 This is the state that brought us the gold rush, provides the nation (and much of the world) with agricultural products and is a place that young people from other parts of the country have dreamed about since their youth.
 Perhaps a hundred thousand or more cars pass through this stretch of highway a day.
 All of them are oblivious to the true value of wide open spaces, much of them farmland.
 Urban sprawl, surrounded by hotels and gas stations, slips into suburban housing.

-As you near the city of Bakersfield - with a population just under half a million people - you will come upon the community of Oildale.
+As you near the city of Bakersfield—with a population of just under half a million people—you will come upon the community of Oildale.
 This is a city in its own right, the stuff dreams were made of and narrated in novels like The Grapes of Wrath.
 Many immigrants—most from areas like Oklahoma—settled in this region during the Great Depression, and a town created and supported by the petroleum industry came to fruition.